The Correct Way Of Brushing & Combing Your Hair | Philip Kingsley

 Incorrect brushing, and using the wrong type of brush, can be taxing on both your strands and your scalp.
 We recommend using a comb to ease out tangles, followed by a brush for styling.

 How to Choose a Comb

-Metal combs are the worst for your hair as their edges can lacerate individual strands.
-Cheaper plastic combs made in a mould should also be avoided, as they have join lines down the center of each tooth which can cut your hair shaft, remove hair cells and eventually weaken your hair.
+Avoid metal combs, whose edges can lacerate individual strands.
+Cheaper plastic combs made in a mould should also be avoided: the seams down the centre of each tooth can cut your hair shaft and weaken your hair.

 Hair Brush Types & How to Choose a Brush

 Choose a brush with long, widely-spaced plastic bristles — and avoid natural bristles.
 Plastic bristles are smoother, blunter and kinder to your hair, while natural ones are sharp, often barbed, and tufted close together — all of which can break off hairs and damage your cuticle (your hair’s outer cell layer).
 Above all, avoid brushes with metal prongs!
 These are likely to scratch your scalp.